 The Quinceanera celebration traditionally begins with a religious ceremony which can be done in a church or chapel or the hall where the reception or party is going to be held.
 The festivities include food and music, and in most, a choreographed waltz or dance performed by the Quinceanera and her Court at the reception.

-The Quinceanera to can choose special friends to participate in what is called the Court of Honor and are traditionally up to 14 persons in the court, which with the Quinceanera, would total 15 young people.
+The Quinceanera also can choose special friends to participate in what is called the Court of Honor and are traditionally up to 14 persons in the court, which with the Quinceanera, would total 15 young people.
 Usually, these young people are her closest friends, her brothers, sisters, cousins – the special people in her life with whom she wants to share in her special day.
 The Quinceanera’s Court of Honor can be comprised of all young girls (called Dama), all young men (called Chambelán or Escorte or Galán) or a combination of both.

 The Quinceanera traditionally wears a ball gown, with her Court dressed in gowns and tuxedos.
 However, many times just the Quinceanera will wear the ball gown and her court can be less formal.
 Guests usually receive small tokens, cápias and cerámicas, to commemorate the celebration.